1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Nonprofit organizations with 501(c)(3) status or those with a fiscal sponsor.
+According to the current listing, eligibility includes: Nonprofit organizations with 501(c)(3) status or those with a fiscal sponsor.
 Projects must serve north Flint residents (city limits north of Flushing Road/5th Avenue/Robert T. Longway Blvd).
 Must address youth, safety, economic opportunity, or neighborhoods priority areas.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.